 SB: What sort of preparation did you do?

 DO: [Repertory Theatre of St. Louis Artistic Director] Seth Gordon and I met with Michael Brown, Sr. and a few other people, a lot of political activists and people who are just generally in town.
-I wanted to look at that because you know race is obviously a very… it’s high voltage.
+I wanted to look at that because, you know, race is obviously a very… it’s high voltage.
 It’s a high voltage situation.
-I wanted to see exactly how far we’ve come, which is interesting to me, in terms of, say, from the ‘40s on.
+I wanted to see exactly how far we’ve come, which is interesting to me, in terms of, say, from the 1940s on.
 And also, what does it mean to the individual?
 What does race mean to an individual?
 How does it affect individuals, and how far has St. Louis come?
 What does it mean to be a part of this?
 And then again, for me as a New Yorker.
 I find that a lot of people in St. Louis feel this is nothing new to them.
 A lot of them just want to put this down.
 And a lot of other people have said it’s just an everyday occurrence.
 So it’s about showing those perspectives.

 SB: The people we meet in the play—are these people you met?